Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Even if you like his looks and think that this is the type of guard dog you are looking for, consider carefully.
 The Australian Cattle Dog is an active breed and does not do well if confined to an apartment or to a life locked up in the suburbs.
 If you are thinking about one of these dogs but do not have the activity level to keep him happy, keep looking elsewhere.

-More About Guarding With Dogs
+More About Guard Dogs

 - How to Train a Dog to Guard Your House